Everything you need to know about visiting Abu Dhabi in April

 You can also catch the last of outdoor cinema season at the city’s beloved Umm al Emarat Park, as well as enjoy the beautiful botanical gardens, splash parks and wadis they have created for cooling off.
 During Ramadan, they will also be hosting the firing of the cannon, a truly special experience if you’re new to the Muslim culture, followed by an Iftar picnic.

-Enjoy the attractions on Hudayriyat Island, including the Circuit X high ropes park, BMX track, skate park and splash park; all of which are open into the evening.
-Soak up the nighttime atmosphere of the Marsana area, packed full of restaurants, cafes and food trucks right by the beach (beach access with sun loungers here is FREE! a real bonus in Abu Dhabi).
+Enjoy the attractions on Hudayriyat Island, including the Circuit X high ropes park, BMX track, skate park, and splash park, all of which are open into the evening to beat the midday heat.
+Soak up the nighttime atmosphere of the Marsana area, packed full of restaurants, cafes, and food trucks right by the beach (beach access with sun loungers here is FREE! a real bonus in Abu Dhabi).

 Before you go… Important things to consider when planning a trip to Abu Dhabi